Frostman random variables, entropy inequalities, and applications: Proof of Theorems and with

 The theorem then follows. \end{proof}

-\begin{remark} In the conclusions of Theorems 1.2'-1.4', the implied constants in the terms $O_s(\log_+ C)$ or $O_s(\log_+C_1C_2)$ can be independent of $s$ if either of the following two situations happens: (1) we are only considering the case $s\gg 1$; (2) the range of random variables are bounded away from $0$ by some absolute constant.
+\begin{remark} In the conclusions of Lemma \ref{bipartite_poly} and Theorems 1.2', 1.3', 1.3'', the implied constants in the terms $O_{d,s}(\log_+ C)$, $O_{d,s}(\log_+C_1+\log_+ C_2)$ or $O_{d,s}(\log_+ c)$ can be independent of $s$ if we are only considering the case $s\gg 1$.
 We preserve the dependence on $s$ in these terms for the uniformity with the case $0<s\leq 1/2$. \end{remark}